amaarora/amaarora.github.io/about.md

 I also fimly believe in giving back to the community and in that attempt, also run a meetup group called [Applied Data Science](https://www.meetup.com/Applied-Data-Science-Sydney/).
 The focus in this blog is on writing code as much as it is on explaining the concept in theory.

 If you feel that any of these ideas can be expressed in a better way, I am very happy to receive constructive feedback.
-Please feel free to reach out to me via [twitter](https://twitter.com/amaarora) or by [email](aman.arora@corelogic.com.au).
+Please feel free to reach out to me via [twitter](https://twitter.com/amaarora).